Old Town Albuquerque, United States of America - Things to Do in Old Town Albuquerque

 When to Visit

 The best time to visit Old Town Albuquerque is during spring (April-May) and fall (September-November) when temperatures are mild and comfortable for walking around the historic district.
-These seasons offer pleasant weather with daytime temperatures in the 70s-80s°F and cool evenings perfect for outdoor dining.
-Summer can be quite hot with temperatures reaching the 90s, but low humidity makes it manageable, and many venues offer air conditioning and shaded patios.
-Winter brings cooler weather but still plenty of sunny days, plus special events like the luminaria tours in December.
-The famous Albuquerque International Balloon Fiesta in early October is a spectacular time to visit, though accommodations book up well in advance and prices increase significantly.
+Fall is particularly spectacular during the Albuquerque International Balloon Fiesta in early October, though this is also the busiest and most expensive time to visit.
+Summer can be quite hot with temperatures reaching the 90s°F, but the low humidity makes it more tolerable, and many venues offer shaded courtyards.
+Winter brings cooler temperatures and occasional snow, but the sunny days are pleasant for exploring, and the holiday season features special events like luminarias lighting up the plaza on Christmas Eve.

 Insider Tips